MuhammadAlBarham/mnist-prediction-using-Neural-Network/README.md

 # mnist-prediction-using-Neural-Network

-The aim of this project is to predict the number from the imsges.
+The aim of this project is to predict the number from the images.

 ## Dataset:
 mnist dataset.